 Earliest influences were The Beatles of course, but also Hendrix, and Cream.
 Also the music coming out of San Francisco, stuff like Moby Grape, The Grateful Dead etc.

-2. Were you or others in any bands before forming Bang?
-Any releases from then perhaps?
+Were you in any bands before forming Bang?

-4. Do you perhaps remember some of the early sessions you had?
+Do you remember some of the early sessions?

 We recorded the Mother album just six months after the Bang record ...by this time...due to pressure from Capitol...lost Tony as our drummer.
 Me and Frankie ended up using 2 different drummers for the record...Duris Maxwell from the group Skylark played drums on Mother...Humble...Feel the Hurt...Tomorrow and Bow to the King.
 We recorded that portion in Miami at Criteria Studios...On Keep On...Idealist..Realist and No Sugar Tonite we used Bruce Gary from the Knack...who was doing session work at the time.
 We recorded that part of the album at the Sound Factory with Dave